RTradeLtd/Temporal/README.md

     Soon after release, support for Private IPFS networks will be integrated into Temporal, allowing you to get the same benefits of the public IPFS network, but with the data security and privacy that comes with running a private network.
 This is extremely useful to financial institutions, data archivers, and other industries to whom data security and privacy is one of the primary concerns when integrating with any new technology

+TUS (Rhttps://tus.io/) Resumable Upload Protocol (5% complete):

+    TUS is a protocol allowing for file uploads through our system to be paused, and resumed at will, without reuploading data that was already transferred.
+When complete this will be overlayed ontop of all files uploaded through Temporal, so that should the upload process be interrupted for any reason, you can resume it later without losing any progress.

 Swarm (5% complete):

     Swarm blends the power of IPFS, with the power of Blockchain and is common place in protocols like Ethereum.
 Temporal will provide an interface into the Ethereum mainnet Swarm protocol, allowing you to store your data onto the Ethereum blockchain.
 You'll also take advantage of having that particular data persistently stored on our high quality Ethereum node infrastructure.
 Currently the Swarm protocol isn't fully integrated yet with Ethereum, and as such, the SWAP accounting protocol isn't fully implemented yet, which means nodes in the network aren't guaranteed to persist your data which means it could dissapear into the Ether.
 Until SWAP is fully integrated we hope to offer increased utilizatinon and adoption of SWARM by taking advantage of the data persistence offered by Temporal, and our high quality Ethereum infrastructure